Initiatives for Society

 Social norms and values related to human rights have been increasingly diversified and globalized, and the opportunity to interact with people with various backgrounds and cultures has been increasing.
 Under such environment, we recognize that DEI (Diversity, Equity and Inclusion) is an important social issue and we have developed a DEI promotion policy to nourish an inclusive organizational culture and to establish an inclusive value chain to promote DEI in the belief that our approach to ESG, including DEI, will contribute to the alignment with our unitholders and the resolution of social issues.

-Employee Data (At the End of Each Fiscal Year)
+Employee Data (At the End of Each December)

 0 (0%) |